Current Price to Earnings Ratio

 A measure of the degree to which a fund's return varies from its previous returns, or from the average of all similar funds.
 The larger the standard deviation, the greater the likelihood (and risk) that a security's performance will fluctuate from the average return.
 The standard deviation presented is since the inception of the Fund.

-An indication of trading activity, it is the percentage of all securities owned by a given mutual fund which were sold in the last year.
+An indication of trading activity, it is the percentage of all equity securities owned by a given mutual fund which were sold in the last year.
 In practical terms, a turnover of 100%, for example, is the percentage of the Fund's portfolio holdings that have changed over the past year.

 A fee assessed on shares held 90 days or less.
 The purpose of this fee is to deter short-term traders, or market timers.